 VAT refunds on aids and appliances used by people with disabilities

-If you live in Ireland and you have a disability, you may get a refund of Value-Added Tax (VAT) on certain special aids and appliances that you need.
-People with physical or mental disabilities can avail of these refunds.
+If you live in Ireland and you have a physical or mental disability, you may get a refund of Value-Added Tax (VAT) on certain aids and appliances that you need.

 A refund may also be available to someone who pays for aids and appliances that are for the exclusive use of someone else who has a disability.